changyming/8803Project/index.md

 - Generate the numerical matrix using TD-IDF

-- Create SVM, CNN, CNN-LSTM models
+- Create SVM, CNN, Random Forest, Naive Bayes and XG Boost models

 - Tune Hyperparameters and Get the best models